Why Leeds Rhinos might gain from Jake Connor's England v Australia Ashes snub

 Like any coach, Wane will stand or fall by his selections and if Williams is raising the Ashes trophy at AMT Headingley on November 8, nobody will be saying he got it wrong.
 Though the second and third games are sold out, there have been suggestions on social media some fans won’t attend Wembley because of Wane’s squad selection, but that’s nonsense.

 This is England versus Australia, a series the good guys haven’t won since 1970 and the opener is a high-profile opportunity for rugby league to shine on a global stage.
 Whoever’s picked, England needs all supporters to get behind them and make sure the national stadium is packed out.
-The recriminations can wait - and maybe they won’t be needed at all.
+The recriminations can wait - if they are needed at all.